schwarzie2478/learning-az-204/docs/Study/Azure App authentication and authorisation.md

 ## Identity providers

-App Service uses federated identity, in which a third-party identity provider manages the user identities and authentication flow for you.
+App Service uses [[Federated Identity]], in which a third-party identity provider manages the user identities and authentication flow for you.